willwalker753/keycap-label-pdf-generator/README.md

 * This python script generates a PDF with a grid of keycap labels.
 * You can change the fixed height, fixed width, and font size of each cell in the variables at the top of the script.

-* These labels are intended for "relegendable" (a.k.a. "double layer") keycaps.
+* These labels are intended for relegendable (a.k.a. double layer) keycaps.

     * [Here is an example](https://a.co/d/9BHkL2X)